top of page

 "Diamonds"

-Lulu White is as a provocative and shrewd character navigating the tumultuous world of New Orleans' Storyville district in the late 19th century.
+Lulu White is as a alluring and shrewd character living in New Orleans' Storyville district in the late 19th century.
 Her song "Diamonds" showcases Lulu's unapologetic perspective on her profession, drawing parallels between her role as a sex worker and the and the the societal expectations imposed on women.

 "Follow Me"